dymmond/asyncz/docs/en/docs/cli.md

 ```

 The `instances` command lists scheduler instances visible through the current
 runtime inspection contract.
-In `0.16.0`, this is process-local visibility: the
+Visibility is process-local: the command reports
-command reports the scheduler object it can reach and does not fabricate
+the scheduler object it can reach and does not fabricate distributed membership
-distributed membership from task stores.
+from task stores.

 JSON output includes: